 How Social Media Impacts Traveler Buying Decisions

-One of the first steps in a customer’s journey to decide on travel purchases is to use social media.
-In fact, 87% of travelers under 34 consult social media for travel inspiration.
+One of the first stops a traveler makes in their purchasing journey is social media.
+In fact, 87% of millennial travelers consult social media for travel inspiration.
 Google refers to this early social media use as an assist interaction, helping customers gain awareness of your brand.

-While the initial impact of social media on booking decisions comes as an assist interaction in the beginning, social media also plays an equally significant role in the middle of a customer’s journey.
-By being active during the middle part of the journey, you remind the customer about your hotel, even in the presence of other channels like email marketing and display advertising.
-This can help boost traveler interest in your hotel, which is why we recommend sharing information about amenities and your local area.
+While the initial impact of social media on booking decisions comes as an assist interaction, social media also plays an equally significant role in the middle of a customer’s journey.
+By being active during the middle part of the journey, you stay top of mind, even in the presence of other channels like email marketing and display advertising.

-Perhaps most importantly in this path to decision, Google found that in the travel industry, the last interaction before purchase is direct traffic to a website.
-By using social media to be top-of-mind to travelers, you can encourage customers to complete transactions directly on your website – not on fee-charging OTA websites.
+Perhaps most importantly in this path to decision, Google found that when it comes to travel, the last interaction before purchase is direct traffic to a website.
+Research indicates that 11% of social media’s influence on the traveler’s buying decision happens at the end of their journey, so by using social media, you can encourage travelers to complete transactions directly on your website – not on fee-charging OTA websites.

 The easiest way to direct traffic to your website is by having a link to it somewhere on your social media page.
 Having a link to your website in your bio makes it easier for travelers to find and click, but you can also include the link within your posts.

 It’s important to remember that most people use social media on their phones.
 You need to ensure that their experience being directed to your website is the same as if they were visiting on a computer.
 This means your website should be optimized for mobile booking.
 If your website doesn’t load or takes too long, you’ll be losing out.
 According to Google, 40% of travel and retail website visitors will abandon the site after three seconds if it doesn’t load – and 40% of those who leave won’t return.